gereleth/hexapipes/README.md

 WORKING ON:

 - save progress / init from localStorage
-    - when restarting from saved state the timer should not start at 0!
     - check how solves store handles continuing puzzles.
 Navigating away to another size should not count as broken streak.
     - does incognito mode work with local storage?